 Ronald C. Parker is the former President/CEO of The Executive Leadership Council (ELC), an organization representing global black CEOs, senior executives and corporate board members of Fortune 1000 and global 500 organizations.

-Prior to The ELC, Parker was with PepsiCo for nearly 30 years and retired from his position as Senior Vice President of Human Resources, Labor Relations and Global Diversity & Inclusion.
-During his time at PepsiCo, Parker served in a number of positions across multiple functions including field operating and corporate staff roles.
+Prior to The ELC, Parker was with PepsiCo for nearly 30 years and retired from his position as senior vice president of human resources, labor relations and global diversity and inclusion.
+During his time at PepsiCo, Parker served in a number of positions across multiple functions, including field operating and corporate staff roles.

-Currently, Parker serves on the Board of the Association of Governing Boards, the Board of Baylor Scott & White Hospital, the Diversity & Inclusion Advisory Board of Procter & Gamble, the Board of Visitors for Howard University’s School of Business, and is a former Board Member of the Executive Leadership Council.
+Currently, Parker serves on the board of the Association of Governing Boards, the board of Baylor Scott & White Hospital, the diversity and inclusion advisory board of Procter & Gamble and the board of visitors for Howard University’s School of Business.
+He is a former board member of the Executive Leadership Council.

-Parker is a graduate of Texas Christian University (TCU), holding a B.A. in Political Science.
-He also serves on the Board of Trustees for TCU, serves as Chair of the University’s Development Committee, and is on the Board of Advisors for TCU’s Neely School of Business.
-Parker is an NACD Board Fellow and a frequent speaker on governance, diversity & inclusion, and leadership matters.
+Parker is a graduate of TCU, holding a BA in political science.
+He also serves on TCU Board of Trustees and as chair of the University’s development committee.
+In addition, he is a member of the Neeley School of Business International Board of Visitors.
+Parker is a National Association of Corporate Directors Board Fellow and a frequent speaker on governance, diversity and inclusion, as well as leadership matters.
 He resides in Plano, Texas.

-Dr. Ed Schneider is charged with leading the Botanical Research Institute of Texas (BRIT) into the next phase of its mission of conservation and education.
+Ed Schneider is charged with leading the Botanical Research Institute of Texas into the next phase of its mission of conservation and education.